 Update from POT file

-All Files, then select the new wpresidence.po PO file from latest theme update folder
+Step3.
+Select the new wpresidence.pot POT file from latest theme update folder

 Step 4.
 Once the import is completed, all the new string from the new PO file will be added and your existing (translated) string will remain intact as well.

 Step5.
 Finally, proceed to translate all the new string into your preferred language.
 Save.
 Move the updated .po and .mo language file back to wpresidence/languages or to child theme languages folder

 Download the po and mo language files from the plugin

 Open the po file with Poedit, follow the above steps and update po file from pot.

 After, add the po file back in the Loco translate